 But what toothache home remedies are there, that might buy you some time?
 Maybe you're in a strange town, or overseas on business, or just plain so busy with stuff in your life that you can't get to see a dentist for a day or two.
 Or longer.

 For my FULL GUIDE to toothache pain relief, check out my toothache e-book at Toothache Survival Guide.
+It's FULL of information all about toothache causes and what you can do at home to get some relief!

 Here are some suggestions that may help you out for a short time: